tapquo/appnima.docs/EN/appnimajs.md

 -----------------
 To change user's pasword use this resource:

-	Appnima.User.password ("USER_PASSWORD")
+	Appnima.User.password("USER_PASSWORD");

 Upload your own avatar
 ----------------------
 Your users can upload their own avatar file.
 To upload an avatar use this resource using as parameter the avatar coded in Base64:

-	Appnima.User.avatar(USER_AVATAR)
+	Appnima.User.avatar(USER_AVATAR);

 Registering/Updating a terminal
 -------------------------------
 With this resource you can register or update the device the user is using to access the application.
 The request is done in the following way:

-	Appnima.User.terminal("Android", "Phone", "MobilePhone", "4.1")
+	Appnima.User.terminal("Android", "Phone", "MobilePhone", "4.1");

 Get terminal info
 -----------------
-Get the terminals that the user has used to access to the application using this resource..
+Get the terminals that the user has used to access to the application using this resource:

-	Appnima.User.teminal()
+	Appnima.User.teminal();

 The data you will receive will be like: